dylndreams/FLUIDBOI./README.md

 # PROJ:VIGILANTE.
 This is just me uploading the framework For 3D, it uses the engine, ANTIRUINS (by lerabot) which is for the Dreamcast. <br />
-BUt it might take a while since ANTIRUINS doesn't intend 3D <br />
+But it might take a while since ANTIRUINS doesn't intend 3D <br />

 The demo will plan to have:
 - [ ] Movement